RVirmoors/rvirmoors.github.io/_posts/2021-01-04-realtime-stylegan.md

 the Python-Spout-TouchDesigner real-time connection.
 I follow most of his process in this guide.

-Now, in order to keep this text to a manageable size, I'll assume you've already trained your StyleGAN model, or you can always just use a pre-trained net.
+Now, in order to keep this text to a manageable size, I'll assume you've already trained your StyleGAN model, or you can always just use a pre-trained network.
 I'll be using StyleGAN2-ADA on Windows, but a similar workflow should apply to any flavour of StyleGAN (or similar generative models) and other OS's.

 Also, before we begin, you should probably make sure you're running a GPU with CUDA 10.1 support.
 I haven't tried this on a CPU-only system but I doubt it'd work.
-Also, you need Python 3.6 or later, 64 bit -- check the full system requirements in the [StyleGAN repo](https://github.com/dvschultz/stylegan2-ada#requirements).
+You need Python 3.6 or later, 64 bit -- check the full system requirements in the [StyleGAN repo](https://github.com/dvschultz/stylegan2-ada#requirements).

 ### Basic setup

-You'll want to work in a dedicated Python [virtual environment](https://docs.python.org/3/tutorial/venv.html), since StyleGAN uses Tensorflow version 1.x, and it's generally a good practice anyway.
+You'll want to work in a dedicated Python [virtual environment](https://docs.python.org/3/tutorial/venv.html), since StyleGAN uses Tensorflow version 1.x,[^3] and it's generally a good practice anyway.
 In Windows I open `cmd` in an empty folder and run:
 ```
     > python -m venv venv